servicecatalog/documentation/Manuals/DeploymentGuide/Deployment Guide.md

 **ESCM Email Address** : The email address used by ESCM for sending email notifications.

-**Authentication Required** : true if the server requires authentication, false otherwise.
+**Authentication Required** : true if the mail server requires authentication, false otherwise.

 **User** : User name for SMTP authentication